 - Projects must focus on species in the Aquarium’s living collection or habitats that support those species.

 - Projects must fall under one of five categories; Conservation Management, Fisheries Management, Habitat Restoration, Species Culturing/Culturing Techniques, or Wildlife Management.

 - Grant funds may not be used for indirect/overhead costs.

-Grant applications should include program narratives on how their proposed project addresses project guidelines referenced above.
+Grant applications should include program narratives on how the proposed project addresses project the guidelines referenced above.
 In addition, a program budget must be included that identifies the key cost categories where grant funds will be expended.

-WCCR funding is intended as seed money, and applicants should include a summary of additional funds anticipated in the application.
+WCCR funding is intended as seed money, and applicants should include a summary of additional funds anticipated.